 Colvin Highly Motivated

-Mamie White Colvin, who called herself Mrs. D. Leigh Colvin, devoted her entire life to advancing the prohibition movement in an outspoken manner.
+Mamie White Colvin devoted her entire life to advancing the prohibition movement.
+She did so in an outspoken manner.
+(She called herself Mrs. D. Leigh Colvin.)

 Gloria de Casares was an enterprising and major international bootlegger.